x-team/handbook/core-values.md

 * **Unblockable**
   Remote work can be tough.
 All of us have had situations where we had to wait 12+ hours for someone to answer our question, clear out our doubts or just finish that task we’re dependent on.

   The key here is to do as much as possible in any given situation.
-Don’t just ask a question and leave it - propose a solution in the meantime, code something alternative that could solve the issue, show that you are proactive beyond the obstacles of being remote.
+Don’t just ask a question and leave it — propose a solution in the meantime, code something alternative that could solve the issue, show that you are proactive beyond the obstacles of being remote.

 * **Adaptable**
-  We all love technology but that doesn’t mean any of us have to be that “I only do PHP/JS/Java” developer.
+  We all love technology, but that doesn’t mean any of us have to be that “I only do PHP/JS/Java” developer.
 We appreciate being open and adaptable to solve any given task, no matter the technologies and obstacles that we’re given.
 Every opportunity we’re given is an opportunity to learn and unleash our potential in new ways.

 * **Not Needing Your Hand Held**
   There is a certain period in every project’s life when you’re the new recruit.
 Put yourself in the shoes of our partners — they need someone who can come in, take the initiative and hit the ground running in every project.
 They don’t need someone who needs to have their hand held through everything.
 It’s good to ask questions to remain ‘unblockable’, but always keep pushing forward as much as you can and never wait to be told what to do.